-Creating and Managing YUM Services for Bundles on Linux Devices
+Creating and Managing YUM Services for Bundles on Linux Devices cannot access the necessary packages.

-The RPM packages in the ZENworks package repository are published in a format that can be used only by the ZENworks Agent.
-In other Linux distributions, some package management tools like YaST, ZYpper, and YUM cannot understand this package repository format of the ZENworks Server, so they cannot access the necessary packages.
 In order to make the ZENworks published packages available to these package management tools, you can export the packages in a bundle to a YUM repository and publish the YUM repository on any ZENworks Server.
 You can then add the YUM repository to YaST, ZYpper, or YUM, or to any tool that understands the format of the YUM repository, and make use of the packages on the ZENworks Server.